Athol Daily News - The Pioneer School Committee recommends the state Warwick Community School - Mash Viral

 Present the reasoning

-Superintendent Jonathan Scagel gave a presentation citing the decline in district revenue and enrollment and the increase in spending as the reason for the decision.
+Superintendent Jonathan Scagel gave a presentation citing the decline in district earnings and enrollments and the increase in spending as the reason for the decision.

 “Consolidation is necessary to maintain the necessary staff and programs across the district and to help our remaining schools be functional and sustainable,” said Scagel.
 “We all recognize the loss to the Warwick community, but Warwick is an important part of our district and will continue to exist after the merger.”